Running for weight loss: The do’s and don’ts of using a training plan to lose weight

 Another common pitfall for new runners is that they work themselves up into a frenzy of nerves regarding the race itself.
 Whether it has to do with pride, performance, fear of injury or not finishing, or anything else, don’t lose sight of the fact that the race itself is just the icing on the cake that awaits you at the end of this journey.

-The concept of getting to the starting line versus getting to the finishing line is important.
-Remember that your goal was not to win the race, it was to improve your health and lose weight.
+Getting to the starting line versus getting to the finishing line is essential.
+Remember that your goal was not to win the race but to improve your health and lose weight.
 The training that you’ll do in the weeks and months leading up to the race is the activity that will help you reach that goal, not the race itself.
-The true accomplishment will be making it to the starting line, feeling confident and ready to run.
-The race itself will be fun and invigorating, but it is just an event, it is not the goal.
+The actual accomplishment will be making it to the starting line, feeling confident and ready to run.
+The race will be fun and invigorating, but it is just an event; it is not the goal.

-Once the race is over, you’ll forget all about whatever pre-race jitters were making you anxious.
-You’ll be able to wear your medal with pride knowing that it was the full journey that had an impact on you, not just the race that morning.
+Once the race ends, you’ll forget all about whatever pre-race jitters made you anxious.
+You’ll be able to wear your medal with pride, knowing that the entire journey impacted you, not just the race that morning.

 Conclusion

 Running has helped so many runners reach their fitness goals.
-As compound exercises go, it really has it all.
-You can burn tonnes of calories, increase your cardio-vascular fitness, and clear out the cobwebs in your head.
-Putting that all together into a training plan to prepare for a big race is also a great way to commit to a disciplined schedule and to ensure that you keep at it.
-Making it through the training plan and getting to the start line of the race is the real accomplishment.
-Once you cross the finish line, the medal you get will feel like an accessory to the true winning that you’ve done to get there!
+As compound exercises go, it has it all.
+You can burn tonnes of calories, increase your cardiovascular fitness, and clear out the cobwebs in your head.
+Putting that all together into a training plan to prepare for a big race is also a great way to commit to a disciplined schedule and ensure that you keep at it.
+The real accomplishment is completing the training plan and getting to the race’s start line.
+Once you cross the finish line, the medal you get will feel like an accessory to the winning you’ve done to get there!